Here is the Stark automotive FAQ, split into three main sections:

 We recommend 2Bular exhausts for use with our kits – the 7″ systems are ideal and compatible with decat and sports cat, but the 8″ systems are better if you require a quieter car for track day noise limits.
 These are a very tight fit, especially with a sports catalyst and may require further a undertray spacing and, possibly, shimming of the engine mounts.

 Can I fit a PRC or RRC manifold?

-The standard conversion kit uses the original PRA manifold from the EP3 Civic Type R. This allows for approx 20mm clearance to the Elise bulkhead.
-The PRC manifold is approx 20mm longer (front to back) than the PRA manifold and will run tight to the bulkhead; we know of plenty of customers who are successfully running them.
-The RRC appears to be a different story.
-Although we do not have direct experience of it, our understanding is that it is 20mm longer (front to back) again than the PRC manifold and therefore cannot be fitted without reworking the bulkhead.
+The standard conversion kit uses the original PRA manifold from the K20A2 (EP3 Civic Type R) engine.
+This allows for approx 20mm clearance to the Elise bulkhead.
+The K20A RBC manifold is approx 20mm longer (front to back) than the PRA manifold and will run tight to the bulkhead; although plenty of customers are successfully using them.
+The RRC sticks 20mm further out again than the RBC manifold and therefore cannot be fitted without reworking the bulkhead.

 If I buy a kit with the optional Honda K-Pro upgrade, will it run as standard, and what is required?

 The K-Pro is supplied with a base map, and immobiliser delete functionality, and will need a couple of hours on the dyno for it to be tailored to your exact setup.
 Some maps to suit our manifold are passed around by customers on the internet and clubs/forums, however, as every car differs to some degree, we always recommend a final dyno tune is carried out.